Car Crash Accident

 3. What else do I want to know about reaching a settlement on an automobile crash insurance claim?

 You must have the ability to prove that the auto accident wasn’t your fault.
 Sometimes it is rather simple to make this determination.
-An investigation will be finished, and you’ll have access to this, in addition to the data from a police record.
+An investigation will be finished, and you’ll have access to this, in addition to the data from a police record and sometimes you might need to contact a family law attorney Orange County.
 However, if it’s not quite clear who is to blame, your case will have to proceed in another way.
 You’ll have to have witness statements, pictures of the collision scene and the damage to your car and any other damaged private property Among the most helpful things in the current age of mobile phone cameras would be to immediately take pictures to collect as much evidence as possible in the scene of the automobile accident.